Do USDA Loans Have PMI? Mortgage Insurance Explained

 • Cost of Guarantee Fee: It includes an upfront fee (about 1% of the loan) and an annual fee (0.35% of outstanding debt) to safeguard lenders.

-• Benefits of USDA Loan: Ideal for low- to moderate-income families in rural areas, it offers no maximum loan limit, affordability, and no need for a down payment or PMI.
+• Benefits of a USDA Loan: Ideal for low- to moderate-income families in rural areas, it offers no maximum loan limit, affordability, and no need for a down payment or PMI.

-How USDA Loan Guarantee Fees Work
+• How Do USDA Loan Guarantee Fees Work?

 How Much is the Guarantee Fee on a USDA Loan?